About

 Workshops

-• Russ Hyde headshot Russ has previouly worked in molecular biology and bioinformatics.
+• Russ Hyde headshot Russ has previously worked in molecular biology and bioinformatics.
 He holds a PhD in Molecular Physiology and MSc in Mathematics.
 Russ is an author of several CRAN packages and mentor on the R-for-data-science community.

 Russ Hyde